KirAndStas/CV/README.md

-# CV
+# CV is outdated
-Here is my CV
+# Here is my Motivation Letter

 Hi,